PublicAPIs-dev/intuit-api/docs/getting-started/authentication.md

 Go to the Intuit Developer Portal and [create a developer account](https://developer.intuit.com/app/developer/myapps).

-## Step 3: Create a sandbox  company
+## Step 3: Set up your QuickBooks Online test company

-If you don't have one already, create a sandbox QuickBooks Online company to test code as you develop.
+If you don't have one already, reach out to your Intuit point of contact so we can provide you with a test company to test code as you develop.

-Your test company may need specific features.
-Will your app use Payroll data?
-Or fetch payment info?
-Reach out to your Intuit point of contact so we can get you these features.
+Your test company may need specific features depending on the usecase that you are solving for.

 ## Step 4: Create your app on the Intuit Developer Portal